 (1) 1DBVP is a Windows based computer program for solving one-dimensional boundary value problems.
 It is used in Module 1.

-(3) ASUTruss is a Windows based program for with an in-built toolbox for solving a number of finite element problems such as (a) torsion of non-circular sections, and (b) modal analysis and structural dynamics problems.
+(3) ASUTruss is a Windows based program for with an in-built toolbox for solving a number of finite element problems such as (a) torsion of non-circular sections, (b) modal analysis and structural dynamics problems, and (c) displaying the FE model used with the FEAT-program related projects.
 ASUTruss program is used in Modules 2 and 3.